Search Knowledge Base by Keyword

 - Items – This report generates unlinked item reports for each selected item.
 The reports are identical to the item reports generated by the Table + Items option except for the Previous, Table, and Next buttons.
 These are meant for individual distribution, and no table is generated along with these reports.

 A company logo can be added to HTML reports by saving an image file to the default C:\Users\MyName\Documents\ClearEdge3D\Verity\CustomerLogo folder.
 The first image in the folder will be the image that is used in the reports.
-The image can be left in the folder for future reports.
 The report will automatically resize the company logo to fit.
 Still, the image size in pixels and the corresponding file size of the added image directly affects the file size of each HTML file.
-Generally, a logo with a maximum width and height of 300 pixels will be sufficient, but even smaller logo images will work well.
+Generally, a logo with a maximum width and height of 300 pixels will be sufficient.

 Verity Web Reports operate in a similar manner to HTML reports.
 Table, Table + Items, and Item reports are generated similarly, but instead of containing a static image, each Item report will instead contain a fully navigable 3D view.
-This 3D view is, as the name suggests, hosted on the web.
+This 3D view is hosted on the web.
 The weblink to each report can be found in each item report or the Manage Reports menu.
 Verity Web Reports can be permanently deleted from the Manage Reports menu as well.